-September, 2016 - Added second paragraph added.
+September 2016 - Added second paragraph to the Standard.

 THE EXAMINING ATTORNEY'S ATTITUDE

 It is almost impossible to find a title free from defects, irregularities or objections.
 Objections should be made or title-clearing requirements imposed only when the irregularities or defects present a real and substantial basis for litigation or probability of loss.